Isopoda: Description

 The seven free segments of the thorax each bear a pair of unbranched pereopods (limbs).
 In most species these are used for locomotion and are of much the same size, morphology and orientation, giving the order its name "Isopoda", from the Greek equal foot.
 In a few species, the front pair are modified into gnathopods with clawed, gripping terminal segments.
 The pereopods are not used in respiration, as are the equivalent limbs in amphipods, but the coxae (first segments) are fused to the tergites (dorsal plates) to form epimera (side plates).
 In mature females, some or all of the limbs have appendages known as oostegites which fold underneath the thorax and form a brood chamber for the eggs.
 In males, the gonopores (genital openings) are on the ventral surface of segment eight and in the females, they are in a similar position on segment six.

 One or more of the abdominal segments, starting with the sixth segment, is fused to the telson (terminal section) to form a rigid pleotelson.
 The first five abdominal segments each bear a pair of biramous (branching in two) pleopods (lamellar structures which serve the function of gas exchange, and in aquatic species serve as gills and propulsion), and the last segment bears a pair of biramous uropods (posterior limbs).
-In males, the second pair of pleopods, and sometimes also the first, are modified for use in transferring sperm.
+In males, the second pair of pleopods, and sometimes also the first, are modified into sexual organs for use in transferring sperm.
 The endopods (inner branches of the pleopods) are modified into structures with thin, permeable cuticles (flexible outer coverings) which act as gills for gas exchange.
 In some terrestrial isopods, these resemble lungs.

 Diversity and classification

 Isopods belong to the larger group Peracarida, which are united by the presence of a special chamber under the thorax for brooding eggs.
 They have a cosmopolitan distribution and over 10,000 species of isopod, classified into 11 suborders, have been described worldwide.
 Around 4,500 species are found in marine environments, mostly on the sea floor.
 About 500 species are found in fresh water and another 5,000 species are the terrestrial woodlice, which form the suborder Oniscidea.
 In the deep sea, members of the suborder Asellota predominate, to the near exclusion of all other isopods, having undergone a large adaptive radiation in that environment.
-The largest isopod is in the genus Bathynomus and some large species are fished commercially for human food in Mexico, Japan and Hawaii.
+The largest isopod is in the genus Bathynomus and some large species are fished commercially for human food in Mexico and Japan.

 Some isopod groups have evolved a parasitic lifestyle, particularly as external parasites of fish.
 They can damage or kill their hosts and can cause significant economic loss to commercial fisheries.
 In reef aquariums, parasitic isopods can become a pest, endangering the fish and possibly injuring the aquarium keeper.
 Some members of the family Cirolanidae suck the blood of fish, and others, in the family Aegidae, consume the blood, fins, tail and flesh and can kill the fish in the process.

+Taxonomy

 The World Marine, Freshwater and Terrestrial Isopod Crustaceans database subdivides the order into eleven suborders: